 At St. Mary Anne’s, we believe that outreach involves far more than writing a check.
 Our parishioners are involved in the life of the local and the worldwide community.

-Mission Committee: Our nine-member Mission Committee coordinates our financial gifts to projects locally and around the world, organizes parish “fund-raisers” for various mission projects, and leads in educating the parish in mission and outreach concerns.
-The committee has, as its mission statement, the following: “The Mission Committee, through the guidance of our Lord Jesus Christ, endeavors to encourage, educate and stimulate the parish to be Christ’s hands and feet in our community, nation, and world, not only in the use of our financial resources, but through love and action.”
+Mission Committee: Our nine-member Mission Committee coordinates our financial gifts to projects locally and around the world, organizes parish fund-raisers such as the “Duck Races” for various mission projects, and leads in educating the parish in mission and outreach concerns.
+The committee has, as its mission statement, the following: The Mission Committee, through the guidance of our Lord Jesus Christ, endeavors to encourage, educate and stimulate the parish to be Christ’s hands and feet in our community, nation, and world, not only in the use of our financial resources, but through love and action.

 Parish Center Use for Non-Profits: Each week, the Parish Center is used for many community activities.
 Non-profit groups, such as Alcoholics Anonymous, Al Anon, Narcotics Anonymous, and a Chess Club, have found a home at SMA.